Computer Science

 So, yes, I am a strong advocate of using advanced tools.
 Established tools.
 Great tools.
 And I hope I’ve convinced you to do the same.

-Arguable the first (and most successful) problem solver we know of is Evolution.
+Arguably the first (and most successful) problem solver we know of is Evolution.
 Humans (along with other species) all share a common problem: becoming the best at surviving our environment.

 Evolution inspired a whole generation of problem solving, commonly known as Evolutionary Algorithms (EAs).
 EAs have been known for solving (or, approximating) solutions to borderline unsolvable problems.
 And, just as the mechanics of evolution are not that difficult, the mechanics of EAs are just the same.